swiftly-solution/documentation/src/docs/scripting/events/gameevents/onweaponfireonempty.md

 ---

 # OnWeaponFireOnEmpty
-This event is triggered when weapon_fire_on_empty is triggered
+This event is triggered when weapon_fire_on_empty is triggered.
 ::: tabs
 @tab Lua
 ```lua